Sarah Montes

 Welcome!

-Looking for a new therapist can be tough!
+Looking for a new therapist takes courage so I’m glad you’re here!
 Sometimes folks are afraid of being judged - they wonder if they’re just too emotional, or doubt that anyone will really understand what they’re going through.

 How I can help.

-I'd like to make this process as comfortable and effective as possible.
-Maybe you're feeling lost in a maze of emotions, or maybe you've got some emotional baggage that just won't heal.
-It could be anything from dealing with anxiety, depression, or relationship drama, to coping with loss, trauma, or major life changes.
-Whatever's weighing you down, I’ve got your back.
+I'd like to make this process as accessible and effective as possible.
+Maybe you're feeling overwhelmed by your emotions, or maybe you just can't seem to get over something from your past.
+It could be anything from anxiety, depression, or relationship difficulties, to coping with loss, trauma, or major life changes.
+Whatever it is, I’ve got your back.

 With formal training in critical care nursing and counselling psychology I have gathered several tools and techniques to navigate life’s difficulties.

-Imagine me as a co-pilot on your healing journey.
-You're in the driver's seat, and I'm here to provide guidance, support, and tools tailored to your needs.
-I primarily work with individuals using trauma therapies such as Internal Family Systems (IFS), Eye Movement Desensitization and Reprocessing (EMDR), and Psychedelic Assisted Therapy (PAT) to guide you into a compassionate understanding of yourself and empower you to move forward in a fulfilling way.
+You could think of me as the co-pilot on your healing journey.
+You’re in control, and I’m here beside you—to offer support, guidance, and tools that really fit who you are and what you need.
+I primarily work with individuals using trauma therapies such as Internal Family Systems (IFS), Eye Movement Desensitization and Reprocessing (EMDR), and Somatic therapy to guide you into a compassionate understanding of yourself and empower you to move forward in a fulfilling way.
 Much of my work is with queer, polyamorous, and kink-oriented folks and I welcome clients from all walks of life.
 I bet at some point you’ve felt alone in a dark place.
 I would be honoured to join you and we’ll find a way out together - you don’t have to do this alone.

 Who I am.